pimutils/vdirsyncer/docs/vdir.rst

 Character limitations imposed by the filesystem *should* be circumvented by replacing the offending characters with underscores ``_``.

-One reason this format was chosen is due to its compatibility with the CardDAV_ and CalDAV_ standards.

 .. _vCard: https://tools.ietf.org/html/rfc6350
 .. _iCalendar: https://tools.ietf.org/html/rfc5545
 .. _CardDAV: http://tools.ietf.org/html/rfc6352